-Mr. Speaker, no. 26 of the findings in the report states that during the period of the audit the Department of Family Services did not have reliable data on the total number of children and youth in foster care.

-Mr. Speaker, this is I am sure, very concerning to the minister as it is to everybody in Nunavut and I would like to give the minister the opportunity to tell us that, even taking into account that the report was just tabled yesterday.
+Mr. Speaker, no. 26 of the findings in the report states that "During the period of our audit, the Department of Family Services did not have reliable data on the total number of children and youth in foster care."
+Mr. Speaker, this is, I am sure, very concerning to the minister as it is to everybody in Nunavut and so I would like to give the minister the opportunity to tell us that, even taking into account that the report was just tabled yesterday.
 However, we know and can assume that the minister had it in their possession for some time before that report was tabled.

-What specific actions can the minister, Mr. Speaker, tell us of what specific actions are being undertaken to immediately gain knowledge of how many children are in foster care in Nunavut and most importantly, where are they and who is taking care of them?
+Can the minister tell us what specific actions are being undertaken to immediately gain knowledge of how many children are in foster care in Nunavut and, most importantly, where are they and who is taking care of them?
 Thank you, Mr. Speaker.